 Sometimes cats will twine their tail around a person’s legs in a bid for attention or food.
-It is also a marking technique to say, “This person is mine.”
+It’s also a marking technique to say, “This person is mine.”

 Another aspect of feline body language is chin rubbing or head butting.
 These actions make cat owners smile because they signal a happy, affectionate cat.

 By using this behavior, the cat is marking their person, another cat, or anything else in their territory as belonging to them.

-Cats have glands on different parts of their bodies that secrete tiny amounts of pheromone.
+Cats have glands on different parts of their bodies that secrete tiny amounts of pheromones.
 Pheromones are vital to cat communication.

 A person can’t smell the scent, but another cat can, and this marking behavior is like leaving messages for other cats wherever they go.
 A cat uses pheromones to attract a mate, define territory, promote comfort, and let other cats know where they’ve been.